SimBoi/nautilus-git-operations/README.md

-# Git Clone To Current Directory
+# Git Operations For Nautilus

-An extension for Nautilus, adds a menu item to the right-click menu to clone a remote git repository to the current directory, opens a dialog that takes the remote url and the name of the directory to create and clone inside of.
+An extension for Nautilus, adds an additional menu to the right-click menu for performing git operations on the current directory, operations include:
+- clone
+- status
+- switch branch
+- pull
+- stage all and commit
+- push

 Check my [nautilus extension collection](https://github.com/SimBoi/nautilus-extension-collection).